batmany13/about-me/README.md

 ### I like to ask why

 I need to reconcile what I (or the team) is doing with the company or team's mission.
 Values means something to me, and I like to know why I am doing anything.
 If there's dissonance between values/goals/mission and actual actions, I will push back.
 I also like to understand underlying assumptions of any project and determine if we're achieving the benefits we set out to gain.

-### What past bosses have said about me

-My current boss @ Netflix did a reference check on me, but only after he offered me the job and for the express purpose to see how he can enable me to succeed.
-He sent me a summary of responses from my former bosses and they were so telling and accurate, I thought I'd put it here.

-From PK
-* Encourage the entrepreneurial spirit, balance with prioritization and honing what to focus on now vs later
-* Coach on when to make the call on someone not working out in their role versus continuing to try and grow them

-From DW
-* He's most effective when he's a player coach.
-Bruce is best when he gets to roll up his leaves, get into the codebase, one of the best debuggers he has seen.
-* Bruce just needs to be oriented and supported and then get out of his way.
-He's a doer, doesn't do well with a lot of bureaucracy.
-Focus him on execution.

-From ST
-* Bruce's super power is his contagious optimism.
-What many thought of as risks Bruce reframed as opportunities.
-* Growth area is to be open with your critiques.

 ### Misc Things